CCALI/a2jdat/README.md

 `pm2 save`

 13.)
 Testing and calibration
+To ensure that the documents produced are identical to a2jauthor, run and generate a pdf through the `DAT calibration` guide provided in `/calibration` folder.
+With the PDF viewed at actual size and captured in screenshot The letter height of the Arial text should be 42pixels.
+A png and pdfis included in the `/calibration` folder for comparison.

 ## Security Note
 This software uses a version of jquery with a known security vulnerability.
-The features required to exploit this vulnereability are not used in this software and hence it is not an issue.
+The features required to exploit this vulnerability are not used in this software and hence it is not an issue.

 ## More info

 To find out more about A2J Viewer and A2J Author® please see our website, [www.a2jauthor.org](https://www.a2jauthor.org/)

+Ever growing backend documentation including tutorials and examples can be found at [https://www.a2jauthor.org/content/a2j-selfhosting-and-backend](https://www.a2jauthor.org/content/a2j-selfhosting-and-backend)

 For questions, contact Tobias Nteireho at tobias@cali.org